China hopes to see a united EU, Xi tells Britain on visit

 On the last day of his visit to Britain, Xi arrived in Manchester to screams of delight from hundreds of supporters who were provided with "I love China" banners and flags.

-Britain is courting Chinese involvement in investment projects in the north of the country as part of its plan to regenerate the region, where development has lagged the more prosperous southeast.
+Britain is courting Chinese involvement in 24 billion pounds of investment projects in the north of the country as part of its plan to regenerate the region, where development has lagged the more prosperous southeast.

-Hainan Airlines Co Ltd (600221.SS), China's fourth largest carrier, said it would start operating a Manchester to Beijing route from June, which Manchester Airports Group said would bring 250 million pounds worth of "economic benefits" to the British economy over the next 10 years.

-Manchester Airports Group also launched a China cluster intended to provide a British base for Chinese businesses at its nearby business park, Airport City.
+Hainan Airlines Co Ltd will announce the first direct flights between Manchester and China, a deal which could boost the city's economy by 50 million pounds.

 Britain has laid on its highest level of diplomatic charm for the Chinese delegation, including a stay at Buckingham Palace and a state banquet with Queen Elizabeth.

-A football fan, Xi also visited an academy run by Premier League football club Manchester City.
+A soccer fan, Xi also visited an academy run by Premier League soccer club Manchester City.
 He met former City players, Patrick Vieira and Mike Summerbee, and watched a training session.

 But critics say Cameron is doing little to persuade Beijing to stop selling cheap steel which has hurt Britain's struggling steel industry and turning a blind eye to China's human rights record.